CLINDA-AAU/Simulacrum-study/README.md

 # Clinical trial participation for vulnerable cancer patients in Denmark and England

 This repo contains a guide to:
-  1) download simulacrum
+  1) Download simulacrum
-  2) set up a oracle express database as a docker image
+  2) Set up a oracle express database as a docker image
   3) Download Dbeaver database manager
   4) Download and setup ODBC software for R
   5) Create a odbc connection to R studio